 Growth and Yield attributes

 The pooled analysis of 3 years results revealed that, growing of kharif greengram with application of FYM @ 5.0 t ha-1 and N (0, 10 & 20 kg N ha-1) levels were not significant on Rabi Sorghum growth and yield parameters except biomass and panicle length.
 There was no significant interaction among the growth and yield parameters.
-The highest biomass (5.1 t ha-1) and panicle length (11.5 cm) was recorded with growing of kharif Greengram with application of FYM @ 5 t ha-1 + 20 kg N ha-1.
+The highest significant biomass (5.1 t ha-1) and panicle length (11.5 cm) was recorded with growing of kharif Greengram with application of FYM @ 5 t ha-1 + 20 kg N ha-1.
 Among the different nitrogen levels, application of nitrogen @ 60 kg ha-1 was significantly recorded highest plant height (197.7 cm), biomass (5.61 t ha-1), panicle length (19.6 cm) and panicle width (19.6 cm) of Rabi Sorghum (Table.
-1 and Tabel.
+1 and.
 2).
 The higher nutrient availability and increased residual effect resulted into increases on growth and yield attributing characters of succeeding crops in cropping sequence (6,7).

 Grain and Stover Yield and Sorghum Equivalent Yields

-There was no significant effect of kharif greengram with application of FYM @ 5.0 t ha-1 and different N levels on Rabi sorghum grain yields but growing of greengram during kharif with application of FYM @ 5 t ha-1 + 20 kg N ha-1 recorded highest straw yields (3412 kg ha-1) and sorghum equivalent yields (4475 kg ha-1).
-Among the different nitrogen levels, application of nitrogen @ 60 kg ha-1 were significantly recorded highest grain yields (1950 kg ha-1), fodder yields (3663 kg ha-1), harvest index (33.4 %) and sorghum equivalent yields (4586 kg ha-1) of Rabi Sorghum (Table.
+There was no significant effect of kharif greengram with application of FYM @ 5.0 t ha-1 and different N levels on Rabi sorghum grain yields.
+Application of FYM @ 5 t ha-1 + 20 kg N ha-1 recorded significantly highest straw yields (3412 kg ha-1) and sorghum equivalent yields (4475 kg ha-1) of greengram during kharif season.
+Among the different nitrogen levels, application of nitrogen @ 60 kg ha-1 were recorded significantly highest grain yields (1950 kg ha-1), fodder yields (3663 kg ha-1), harvest index (33.4 %) and sorghum equivalent yields (4586 kg ha-1) of Rabi Sorghum (Table.
 3).
 There was no interaction significance observed.
 The effect may be owing to increased availability of nutrient in soil from native pool as well as their residual effect through mineralization and improvement of physico-chemical properties of soil and thereby improving water and nutrient holding capacity of soil, which result in to more growth of crop and resulted in adequate food supply to sink and ultimately reflected in to better yields (8,9).
-Application of 50 per cent P (20 kg/ ha to greengram and 12.5 kg/ ha to safflower) + PSB along with recommended dose of nitrogen (20 kg/ ha to greengram and 25 kg/ ha to safflower) and potassium (20 kg/ ha to greengram and 25 kg/ ha to safflower) to greengram and safflower was found beneficial in obtaining higher crop productivity in Vertisols (10).
+Application of 50 per cent P (20 kg ha-1 to greengram and 12.5 kg ha-1 to safflower) + PSB along with recommended dose of nitrogen (20 kg/ ha to greengram and 25 kg/ ha to safflower) and potassium (20 kg/ ha to greengram and 25 kg/ ha to safflower) to greengram and safflower was found beneficial in obtaining higher crop productivity in Vertisols (10).

 Economics

 Maximum net returns of Rs.
-32,418 ha-1 with BCR of 1.35 was recorded with growing of greengram during kharif with application of FYM @ 5 t ha-1 + 20 kg N ha-1 (Table.
+32418 ha-1 with BCR of 1.35 was recorded with growing of greengram during kharif with application of FYM @ 5 t ha-1 + 20 kg N ha-1 (Table.
 4) and application of nitrogen @ 60 kg ha-1 during Rabi recorded highest net returns of Rs.
-37,870 ha-1 and BCR of 1.60 of Sorghum crop (Table.
+37870 ha-1 and BCR of 1.60 of Sorghum crop (Table.
 4).
 The data revealed that application of manure along with nitrogen fertilizer maintained higher productivity and net returns which is economical (11,3).

 Conclusion